Updated: Jan 13

 Talk to most entrepreneurs out there and they will tell you that people are the best assets they have.
-Listen to my podcast Inter:views to gauge the importance of people in building businesses.
+Listen to my podcast Inter:views to gauge the importance of their people in building their businesses.

 As Eric Fankhauser the CEO and co-Founder of Swiss Auto Glass says:

 “The more I empower our team, the easier my work is because they can handle more without my help or approval.
 They do their work in a professional manner because they will think about the implications for the company.
 I do not have to make any decision.”